 Special Purpose Acquisition Companies Risk.
-The Fund may invest in stock. warrants, and other securities of special purpose acquisition companies or similar special purpose entities that pool funds to seek potential acquisition opportunities ("SPACs").
+The Fund may invest in stock, warrants, and other securities of special purpose acquisition companies or similar special purpose entities that pool funds to seek potential acquisition opportunities ("SPACs").
 Unless and until an acquisition meeting the SPAC's requirements is completed, a SPAC generally invests its assets (less a portion retained to cover expenses) in U.S. Government securities, money market securities and cash.
 If an acquisition that meets the requirements for the SPAC is not completed within a pre-established period of time, the invested funds are returned to the entity's shareholders.
 Because SPACs and similar entities have no operating history or ongoing business other than seeking acquisitions, the value of their securities is particularly dependent on the ability of the entity's management to identify and complete a profitable acquisition.
 Some SPACs may pursue acquisitions only within certain industries or regions, which may increase the volatility of their prices.
-In addition, these securities, which are typically traded in the over-thecounter market, may be considered illiquid, be subject to restrictions on resale, and/or may trade at a discount.
+In addition, these securities, which are typically traded in the over-thecounter market, may be considered illiquid, be subject to restrictions on resale. and/or may trade at a discount.
+The Fund may invest a maximum of 20% of its assets in SPACS.